 Urja Khurana

-I am a fourth-year PhD student at the Computational Linguistics and Text Mining Lab (CLTL) at the Vrije Universiteit Amsterdam.
-I am advised by Antske Fokkens (Vrije Universiteit Amsterdam) and Eric Nalisnick (Johns Hopkins University).
+I am a Postdoc at TU Delft working with Pradeep Murukkanaiah (TU Delft) and Antske Fokkens (Vrije Universiteit Amsterdam).
+Before, I was a PhD student at the Computational Linguistics and Text Mining Lab (CLTL) at the Vrije Universiteit Amsterdam, advised by Antske Fokkens (Vrije Universiteit Amsterdam) and Eric Nalisnick (Johns Hopkins University).

-I am passionate about understanding what knowledge a language model has captured and whether it can reliably apply this knowledge across diverse (unseen) contexts; what will its impact be in the real world?
+I am passionate about understanding what knowledge a language model has captured and whether it can reliably apply this knowledge across diverse (unseen) contexts and perspectives; what will its impact be in the real world?
 I am particularly interested in analyzing and developing tools to ensure responsible deployment, with a big focus on robustness for safety-critical applications, e.g. hate speech detection.

 I earned my BSc and MSc degrees in Artificial Intelligence from the University of Amsterdam.